 Workshop in reading and writing poetry while focusing on primary techniques and fundamental elements used in writing poetry, both formal and free verse.
 Students will complete a series of poems and develop a portfolio.
 Prerequisite: Gateway Colloquium.
 Offered annually.

-Workshop in reading and writing creative nonfiction while focusing on fundamentals, including situating experience, finding the right form, and developing a personal voice.
-Students will complete essays and develop a portfolio.
+Workshop in reading and writing creative non-fiction while focusing on fundamentals, including situating experience, finding the right form, and developing a personal voice.
+Students will compete essays and develop a portfolio.
 Prerequisite: Gateway Colloquium.
 Offered in alternate years.

 Workshop in a single genre or topic focusing on specific issues related to specific schools, styles or subjects in writing.
 May be repeated for credit if subject matter not duplicated.
 Prerequisite: 201 (if fiction), 202 (if poetry), 206 (if nonfiction), or consent of instructor.
 These courses may be waived by the instructor based on evaluation of student’s portfolio.
 Priority enrollment given to writing concentration majors when necessary.
 A number of 301 courses are offered each semester.
 Current and past titles include: